bartmarkiewicz/Easy-TCP/README.md

 - Could check native client TCP settings to get at least accurate TCP settings for the client
 - Limited unit and integration tests
 - Only captures and looks at TCP packets - albeit expanding the protocol suite should be relatively easy
+- There are some performance concerns on weaker devices.

 # Installation Guide
 - Download and install latest [Npcap](https://npcap.com/) with default settings and at least [Java 17](https://adoptium.net/en-GB/temurin/releases/)